 "It's got Baltimore City's name on it," she said.

-Mikulski made her announcement during a visit to Southern High School, which will become a technology magnet school in the fall.
+Mikulski made her announcement during a visit to Southern High School, which will become a technology magnet school this fall.

-Carmen V. Russo, the city schools's chief executive, said she doesn't know how many schools will benefit from the money, which is part of the Labor, Health and Human Services and Education appropriations bill for fiscal 2002, which was signed into law last week.
+City schools Chief Executive Officer Carmen V. Russo said she doesn't yet know how many schools will benefit from the money, which is part of the Labor, Health and Human Services and Education appropriations bill for fiscal year 2002 that was signed into law last week.

-"It will be used widely across the city," she said.
+But, she added, "It will be used widely across the city."